QQQQQQBY/BotInfluence/README.md

 The execution code of our disinformation simulation based on the constructed MADD is presented in `SimulateExperiment`.

 You can view the detailed readme file in the `SimulateExperiment` folder. [<a href="SimulateExperiment/README.md">readme</a>]

+## License & Usage
+The code is released **for academic research purposes only**.
+Commercial use is prohibited without prior written permission.
+See the [LICENSE](./LICENSE) file for full details.